Complete Guide

 Practical Rule

-Paying more toward outstanding principal is known as prepayment.
-Lenders allow you to lower your EMI or tenure following a partial payment (policies vary).
+Prepayment is paying more than the principal which is outstanding.
+Lenders give you the option of reducing your EMI or tenure after making a partial payment (policies differ).

 Reduce EMI